L1Cafe/Awesome-Video-Channels/README.md

 # Awesome Video Channels
-:desktop_computer:  A curated list of online video channels from YouTube, Vimeo, and other platforms for learning just about anything!
+:desktop_computer:  A curated list of online video channels from YouTube, Vimeo, and other video platforms for learning just about anything!

 ## Table of contents